-The charge for credit losses was \$6.8 million (2018: \$5.6 million).
-The increase in the provision for credit losses is largely due to an increase in net write-offs of non-performing loans.
-Non-performing loans stood at \$102.0 million compared to \$124.3 million in the previous year.
-The total allowance for loan losses is 11.9% of the total loan portfolio and the stage 3 allowance represents 63.91% of non-performing loans, compared to 11.8% and 54.1%, respectively for fiscal 2018.
+The provision for credit losses was \$16.2 million (2019: \$6.8 million).
+The provision for credit losses increased given the potential impact that the COVID-19 pandemic may have on the Bank's loan portfolio.
+Non-performing loans stood at \$83 million compared to \$102 million in the previous year.
+The total allowance for loan losses is 13.9% of the total loan portfolio and stage 3 allowance represents 59.9% of non-performing loans, compared to 11.9% and 63.9%, respectively for the previous year.